lifecompanionaac/lifecompanion/docs/USER_API.md

 ```
 ### /indication/target/show/random

 **Description** : Show the target indication to a random location in the current main grid.
-If the target is reached, an specific use event is generated (Cible de déplacement atteinte) and the target is hidden.
+If the target is reached, an specific use event is generated (Cible de déplacement atteinte).
+The behavior can be : HIDE_ON_REACHED (the target is hidden when reached on moving), HIDE_ON_ACTIVATION (the target will be hidden if the cursor is on the target and activated), KEEP (the target will always be showing until hide is called).
+Default is HIDE_ON_REACHED.

 **Url structure** : `/api/v1/indication/target/show/random`